 If you follow me on social media, you’ll know that I was lucky enough to spend Christmas in England last year.
 Part of this trip was to visit family – I grew up in England, and all of my family still lives there – but we also got to explore some new parts of the country together as a family, including weekends in Bath and in London, and checked out some kid-friendly activities where my parents live in Stratford-upon-Avon.
+Read through my recap of our lovely family trip here, and if you’d like to read more on how I prepare my kids for international travel read this post with all the details!

 Although my husband joined us for the second part of the trip, the first portion was just myself and the kids.
 This meant I got to experience my first flight with the two little ones on my own, and let me say, that was quite the experience!
 We flew from Orlando into Newark, then a quick 2-hour layover before flying from Newark into Birmingham International; in total, 10 hours travel time and 4249 miles.